XCentrialG/MikroTik-Cloudflare-WARP/readme.md

 > WireGuard is only supported on RouterOS v7 on ARM and x86
 ## 1. Create a WireGuard profile

 To create a WireGuard profile, you need to download [wgcf](https://github.com/ViRb3/wgcf/releases).
 Go to releases, and then choose the appropriate file format and architecture.
 You will most likely download the `amd64` version, as it is the most commonly used architecture on PCs.
+Also rename the downloaded file to `wgcf` just to make things little bit easier and make it executable.

 To create a WireGuard profile, you must register a new account with following command: